Montgomery County DWI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: If a plea agreement cannot be reached, your case will proceed to trial.
-You have the right to choose between a jury trial and a bench trial.
-In a jury trial, a panel of citizens will hear the evidence and decide your guilt or innocence.
-In a bench trial, the judge will make the decision.
+- Jury vs. bench trial: You have the right to choose between a jury trial, where a panel of citizens decides your guilt or innocence, or a bench trial, where the judge makes the decision.

-Penalties for DUI in Montgomery, TX
+Penalties for DUI in Montgomery County, TX

 First Offense